This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Cutting Corset Pieces

-You’ll need to pin your pattern pieces along the fabric’s grain line to make sure your corset holds its shape properly when worn.
+Start by aligning your pattern pieces carefully along the fabric’s grain line to make certain the corset holds its shape and fits properly.

 Working With Grain Lines